Nested Removal of Strictly Dominated Strategies in Infinite Games: Model

 The \textbf{range} of an elimination sequence $\langle R^{\alpha}: \alpha < \delta\rangle$ is the set $\left\lbrace R^{\alpha}: \alpha < \delta \right\rbrace$.
 The range of a class $\mathcal{E}^{\ell}$ is the set of all reductions that belong to the range of some sequence in $\mathcal{E}^{\ell}$.
 An \textbf{initial segment} of $\langle R^{\alpha}: \alpha < \delta \rangle$ is a subsequence $\langle S^{\alpha}: \alpha < \delta' \rangle$, with $0< \delta' \leq \delta$, such that $R^{\alpha} = S^{\alpha}$ for all $\alpha < \delta'$.
 Any nested elimination sequence is the initial segment of some universal sequence.

-A class of elimination sequences is \textbf{order independent} if all the sequences in the class have the same maximal reduction. \citet[Theorem 1]{chen2007iterated-strict-dominance} show that the class $\mathcal{E}^{u}$ is order independent in every game\footnote{Order independence of $\mathcal{E}^{u}$ is not affected by requiring that reductions be in product form.} and, as a consequence, $\mathbf{\hat{R}}^{u}$ is always a singleton. \cite{dufwenberg2002existence-maximal-reduction} produce infinite games in which the class of nested elimination sequences is instead order dependent.
+A class of elimination sequences is \textbf{order independent} if all the sequences in the class have the same maximal reduction. \citet[Theorem 1]{chen2007iterated-strict-dominance} show that the class $\mathcal{E}^{u}$ is order independent in every game\footnote{More precisely, \citet[Theorem 1]{chen2007iterated-strict-dominance} show that the class of IESDS* elimination sequences, in which reductions are not necessarily in product form, is order independent.
+Since it is easy to prove that the class of universal sequences $\mathcal{E}^{u}$ is contained in the class of IESDS* sequences, the order independence of $\mathcal{E}^{u}$ is an immediate corollary of \citet[Theorem 1]{chen2007iterated-strict-dominance}.} and, as a consequence, $\mathbf{\hat{R}}^{u}$ is always a singleton. \cite{dufwenberg2002existence-maximal-reduction} produce infinite games in which the class of nested elimination sequences is instead order dependent.
 While $\mathbf{\hat{R}}^n$ and $\mathbf{\hat{R}}^u$ may well be disjoint, it is always the case that $\hat{R}^u \subseteq \hat{R}^n$ for all $\hat{R}^n \in \mathbf{\hat{R}}^n$, where $\hat{R}^u$ is the unique reduction in $\mathbf{\hat{R}}^u$.
 Epistemic foundations for the two elimination procedures are discussed in Section \ref{subsec:Epistem}.